AnaghaDhekne/AnaghaDhekne/README.md

 ## Hi there 👋

+Greetings!
+I'm Anagha Dhekne, a driven Software Developer with a passion for crafting innovative solutions and delivering high-quality applications.
+With over 3+ years of experience in full-stack development, system design and database management, I am actively seeking full-time opportunities to collaborate, lead and innovate in dynamic tech ecosystems.

+I specialize in creating scalable, secure, and user-friendly applications using technologies like Python, JavaScript, React, SQL, Spring Boot, and machine learning.
+I thrive in agile environments that encourage creativity and teamwork, and I am committed to tackling complex challenges, driving impactful projects, and staying at the forefront of technological advancements.

+If you're searching for a Software Developer who combines technical expertise with a proactive mindset and a passion for innovation, let’s connect!
+Together, we can build cutting-edge solutions and take your organization’s tech journey to new heights.
 <!--
 **AnaghaDhekne/AnaghaDhekne** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.